 Is VAR aiming for 100% accuracy?

-In 2018-19, the Premier League calculated that 82% of key match-changing incidents were correct and it hopes, with the help of VAR, to raise that number to around 96%.
+In 2018-19, the Premier League calculated that 82% of key match-changing incidents were correct and, with the help of VAR, it raised that number to around 95%.
 The fact that some decisions are subjective, though, means that 100% accuracy is impossible.

 What is going on with handball?

-The IFAB changed the law for this season to try and eliminate uncertainty when a goal is scored.
+The IFAB changed the law in 2019 to try and eliminate uncertainty when a goal is scored.
 This means that any contact with the hand/arm of an attacking player that leads to or creates a goal -- even if accidental -- is against the laws of the game.
+While the exact definition of handball has now been defined in the Laws of the Game, the offence itself has not been modified.

 Surely a referee missing a slight offence is not a "clear and obvious" error?